WSQ Supervise Construction Work for WSH (WP02-PR303E-1)

 You must show any of the above ORIGINAL certificates in order to be allowed entry to the course.

-In addition, you will be required to pass our in-house English written and verbal test.
+In addition, you will be required to pass our in-house English written and verbal test to be allowed to join the English class.

 Course Fees: S$300 (before SSG funding)